 you receive an item in Delivery that you have requested, but it is not checked out to you.

-Do not request items cataloged as Reference that are owned by SCLS public libraries through OuterLibrary Loan.
-You can contact the owning SCLS library to see if they will photocopy a particular section for you.
-If you feel you have a special case and/or know of a library outside the system that circulates the item, send the request on WorldCat only if you have photocopy information (if patron doesn't know what they want, ask for a photocopy of table of contents or index.
-Please remember to tell your patron that 30 pages is the maximum that can be photocopied.)
+Before requesting items cataloged as Reference that are owned by SCLS public libraries through OuterLibrary Loan, contact the owning SCLS library to see if they will photocopy a particular section for you or loan to you for in library use only.
+If you feel you have a special case and/or know of a library outside the system that circulates the item, send the request on WorldCat only if you have photocopy information (if patron doesn't know what they want, ask for a photocopy of table of contents or index).
+Please remember to tell your patron that 30 pages is the maximum that can be photocopied.

 Items that are less than 6 months old, as determined by the publication date on Amazon.com, are too new to request outside of SCLS.